Cyb3r-Jak3/pypy-flask/README.md

 # PyPy Flask

 Docker base image for deploying python applications on pypy with flask, gunicorn and gevent.
-Saves on container build time with wrapping it all into one repo.
+Saves on container build time by wrapping it all into one repo.
 This image is available from DockerHub, GitHub, and Gitlab.

 ## Tags